carrolldanny/playlistcurator_v2/README.md

 + ngNotify - This is used when a track is added or removed from a playlist - different classes demoting different action as are applied.
 + Angular Social Sharing - For sharing the created playlists with friends.
 + HTML5 Audio Player - standard feature of HTML5 but few soild for streaming audio files in an instance such as this.
++ Angular-Confirm - A Confirm modal dialog for AngularJS

 [image1]: /images/promotion/ss1.png
 [image2]: /images/promotion/ss2.png